 Queen Victoria’s jewelry collection included a serpent bracelet she wore to symbolize “the wisdom of the serpent” that she sought as the head of state, reset treasures from the Crown Jewels, a heart-shaped locket with strands of Prince Albert’s hair (worn after his passing), and a sapphire and diamond diadem.
 Particularly beloved were the jewels Albert gave her, often of his own design.
 His wedding gift was a sapphire and diamond brooch, which she wore proudly in her bridal portrait.
 Over the years that followed, in honor of the floral tiara she wore at her wedding, he gave her several pieces in the orange blossom theme.

-Mourning jewelry, which she wore after Albert’s death, became fashionable across England.
+Mourning jewelry, which she wore after Albert’s death, became the style across England.
 In addition to the black enamel, jet and onyx of mourning jewelry, diamonds continued to play an important part in Queen Victoria’s life.
 As a widow, she dressed herself in black silk and diamonds.

 During Queen Victoria’s long reign, a number of revolutionary inventions reshaped society: anesthesia, the telegraph, the telephone, automobiles, bicycles, the electric bulb and railways.
 It was a time of comparative peace and prosperity for a growing middle class who could afford to purchase jewelry.
 In the late 1860s, the discovery of large quantities of diamonds in South Africa put a gem that was once reserved to the aristocracy and wealthy within the reach of many.